openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

        :width: 600

-After you have selected options in the rubric and provided additional comments about the responses, select **Submit your assessment and move to response
+After you have selected options in the rubric and provided additional comments about the response, select **Submit your assessment and move to response
-#<number>**.
+#{number}**.

-When you submit your assessment of the first learner's responses, the next set of responses opens for you.
-Assess these responses in the same way that you assessed the first learner's responses, and then submit your assessment.
-You will repeat these steps until you have assessed the required number of responses.
-The number in the upper right corner of the step is updated as you assess each set of responses.
+When you submit your assessment of the first learner's response, a response from another learner opens for you.
+Assess each response in the same way that you assessed the first learner's responses, and submit each assessment.
+You repeat these steps until you have assessed the required number of responses.
+The count of how many responses you have assessed updates after you assess each response.

 If there are no new submitted responses available for grading, a status message indicates that no peer responses are currently available for you to assess, and that you should check back later.

 =================================================
 Assess Additional Peer Responses (optional)